jolanglinais/outreach/blog/git-workflow.md

 git push origin branchName -f
 ```

 6. Open a pull request in GitHub from this forked branch.
-Once this has been merged to `master`, remember to clear out your branch locally
+Once this has been merged to `main`, remember to clear out your branch locally

 ```shell
 git branch -D branchName